livewire/livewire/docs/computed-properties.md

 }
 ```

-In the above component, the computed property is cached before a new post is created because the `createPost` method accesses `$this->posts` before the new post is created.
+In the above component, the computed property is cached before a new post is created because the `createPost()` method accesses `$this->posts` before the new post is created.
 To ensure that `$this->posts` contains the most up-to-date contents when accessed inside the view, the cache is invalidated using `unset($this->posts)`.

 ### Caching between requests

 Sometimes you would like to cache the value of a computed property for the lifespan of a Livewire component, rather than it being cleared after every request.
 In these cases, you can use [Laravel's caching utilities](https://laravel.com/docs/cache#retrieve-store).

-Below is an example of a computed `user()` property, where instead of executing the Eloquent query directly, we wrap the query in `Cache::remember()` to ensure that any future requests retrieve it from Laravel's cache instead of re-executing the query:
+Below is an example of a computed property named `user()`, where instead of executing the Eloquent query directly, we wrap the query in `Cache::remember()` to ensure that any future requests retrieve it from Laravel's cache instead of re-executing the query:

 ```php
 <?php